Larry-Gensch/Localizing/README.md

 passed to the `@LocalizedStrings()` macro.

-For default values that contain format-style strings (e.g., "%@", or "%lld""), a function is created so that values can be supplied.
+For default values that contain format-style strings (e.g., "%@", or "%lld""), a function is created instead of a simple property so that values can be supplied.
 The function is generated using the correct parameter types (e.g., "String" for "%@" or "Int" for "%lld") for each argument.
 Format strings using positional parameter indices (e.g., "%1$@" or "%2$lld" will ensure that the parameters are called with the correct indices as well).
 If a format string cannot be parsed properly to find the correct parameter type, or is not consistently indexed, or with missing parameter indices, an error is generated.
-If you think any generated error is incorrect, please file an issue here on GitHub.
+If you think any generated error is incorrect, please file an issue at the GitHub repository.

 ## An example